demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 ### Configuring your Assumed Roles

-Now that the XSOAR server has the necessary role to begin assuming your other roles, the roles you would like your AWS XSOAR integrations to assume must be configured.
+Now that the XSOAR server/engine has the necessary role to begin assuming your other roles, the roles you would like your AWS XSOAR integrations to assume must be configured.
 These roles need to be configured to know to _trust_ your XSOAR instance.
 This is done by configuring the following _trust relationship_ in the role you wish to assume.